 From the Walton Road entrance, hikers, bicyclists and horseback riders share more than 8.5 miles of multi-use trails.
 An equestrian area, located off nearby Scenic Park Drive, can easily accommodate trailers with plenty of space to unload horses.

-The trailhead on Jensen Beach Boulevard is the starting point for a leisurely 1.5-mile hike through the park's pine flatwoods.
-It has a picnic pavilion and restroom.
+The Park entrance at Jensen Beach Boulevard is the southernmost trailhead and offers park visitors a leisurely 1.5 mile hike to the marsh overlook.
+It has a picnic pavilion and restroom facilities.